ryanoglesby08/package-probe/README.md

 ## Set up (one time)

 Package Probe uses the Github API to scan for a package.
-You will need to generate a "Personal access token" that has access to your organization and pass it to Package Probe on each scan.
+If you want to search in a private Github organization, you'll need to create a Github Personal Access Token that has access to your organization and pass it to `package-probe` on each scan.

+If you are scanning public organizations/owners, you can skip this step.

 - Generate a [Github Personal access token](https://github.com/settings/tokens) in your Github profile developer settings
 - Grant the `repo` scope to the token (_Package Probe reads information and does not store any of your data_)
 - Copy the token!
 You will pass it as a parameter to Package Probe.
-(If you forget your token you must create a new one)
+(If you forget your token you can re-generate it)

 ## Command line usage